The Red Bucket - Episode 5. Understanding coating additives

 Paul: And that really brings us around full circle into the idea of when we start with a paint formula, we start with a glue with its maximum adhesion, sticky properties.
 And then everything we do decreases that property, especially when you put things like rocks into it.
 And so, that's where the additives from a company like BYK work to help us improve those qualities of those rocks to make them work better together.
 When I say rocks, we're talking typically now microscopic.
 We're talking about powders and that kind of thing.
 So, it's a matter of what kind of additives do we use to make those wet out better.
 Or dispersants?
 I'm leading you right into it.

-Wetting and Dispersing Additives
+Wetting and dispersing additives

 Ron: Yeah.
 You're leading me right into dispersants.
 One of the things that BYK is known for, really globally, is we're a world leader with regard to wetting and dispersing technologies.
 When you talk about those rocks and formulation, you're talking about your pigments, your color pigments, and you're looking to optimize your tint strength from those pigments.
 You're looking to get the best stabilization so that all the work that you've done to disperse those pigments to primary particles isn't undone on shelf stability.
 So, you give the coating excellent shelf stability, the best color development in terms of transparency.
 Also, the best transparency.
 If you have a system that is properly dispersed and stabilized, that's what wetting and dispersion additives do.